nifalconi/awesome-adhd-guide/README.md

 You'll come across as intelligent and creative, and people can misplace ADHD's struggles for laziness and lack of care.

-# Control your enviroment

-# Workig is hard.

-Sadly, on the workplace people will not usually remeber the things you did right but the times you failed.

-## Your limitations.

-You are probably not very good

-## Deadlines

-You need deadlines in your life.
-Why?
-It doesn't matter.

-I'm not

 ## Medications